Oil well: History

+The earliest known oil wells were drilled in China in 347 CE.
+These wells had depths of up to about 240 m and were drilled using bits attached to bamboo poles.
+The oil was burned to evaporate brine producing salt.
+By the 10th century, extensive bamboo pipelines connected oil wells with salt springs.
 The ancient records of China and Japan are said to contain many allusions to the use of natural gas for lighting and heating.
 Petroleum was known as burning water in Japan in the 7th century.

 According to Kasem Ajram, petroleum was distilled by the Persian alchemist Muhammad ibn Zakarīya Rāzi (Rhazes) in the 9th century, producing chemicals such as kerosene in the alembic (al-ambiq), and which was mainly used for kerosene lamps.
 Arab and Persian chemists also distilled crude oil in order to produce flammable products for military purposes.
 Through Islamic Spain, distillation became available in Western Europe by the 12th century.

 Some sources claim that from the 9th century, oil fields were exploited in the area around modern Baku, Azerbaijan, to produce naphtha for the petroleum industry.
 These places were described by Marco Polo in the 13th century, who described the output of those oil wells as hundreds of shiploads.
 When Marco Polo in 1264 visited Baku, on the shores of the Caspian Sea, he saw oil being collected from seeps.
 He wrote that "on the confines toward Geirgine there is a fountain from which oil springs in great abundance, in as much as a hundred shiploads might be taken from it at one time."